Experimental design and chemometrics in food - Prof. Marcello Mascini - a.y. 2021/2022

 INFO ABOUT THE COURSE

-The course aims to increase the knowledge of pre and post processing experimental data with multivariate statistical techniques applied to the analysis of foods.
+OBJECTIVES OF THE COURSEThe course aims to increase the knowledge of pre and post processing experimental data with multivariate statistical techniques applied to the analysis of foods.

 This course will emphasize computer approaches to multivariate statistical analysis.
 We will discuss how to design, conduct, and analyze experiments in food sciences Various designs will be discussed and their respective differences, advantages, and disadvantages will be noted.
 We will examine techniques for data reduction (principal components, factor analysis, and cluster analysis) and for discrimination and classification (cluster analysis, discriminant analysis).
 In the first part the course will examine how to design experiments, carry them out, and analyze the data they yield.
 In the second part it will be compared univariate and multivariate statistical techniques (PCA and PLS).
 Case studies related to research projects will be taken as practical examples and they will be carried out by using academic free software